chicobaptista/100-days-of-code/log.md

 - [ ] A WebApp to help organize my board game collection

+### Day 7: April 23, 2018

+**Today's Progress**: Worked a bit more on the app frontend and created some alerts for the buttons

+**Thoughts:** Learning more about Ionic and Angular.js, added some alerts() to the buttons with confirmation messages for the actions the user can take while on the app.

+**Link(s) to work**
+1. Checkout the code for the app here: (https://github.com/chicobaptista/prestaConta)

 ### Days 5 and 6: April 21 and April 22, 2018

 **Today's Progress**: Created a very basic app for our hackaton project and participated in the development both at the programming and business levels.
 Learnt a whole lot about front-end work, blockchains, smart contracts and also on delivering a presentation to a board of judges and developing the business side for a project, including creating and developing a business model.
 We didn't win, but it was very close!